USS John L. Canley Commissioned By US Navy

-Ship's crew members of USS John L. Canley (ESB 6) man the ship during the ship's commissioning ceremony at Naval Air Station North Island, Calif.
+The former Military Sealift Command Expeditionary Sea Base USS John L. Canley (ESB 6) was commissioned by the Navy at Naval Air Station North Island today.

+Over 1,200 people attended the ceremony including members of the Canley family, Marines who served with John Canley, family friends, shipyard and Navy employees, and ship crew members.
+The crowd was joined by a group of distinguished guests that included Secretary of the Navy Carlos Del Toro; Former Chairman of the Joint Chiefs of Staff, General Joseph Dunford; Sergeant Major of the Marine Corps, Sgt.
+Maj.
+Carlos Ruiz; Canley Commanding Officer, Capt.
+Thomas Mays; Canley’s Civil Service Master, Capt.
+Austin Hamby; and Commander, Military Sealift Command Pacific, Capt.
+Micah Murphy.

+The ceremony was filled with traditions including a 19- gun salute, setting the ship’s pennant, manning the first watch and bringing the ship to life.

 |Date Taken: